Montgomery District

-Montgomery District was an administrative district of the former Punjab Province of British India, in what is now Pakistan.
+Montgomery District was an administrative division of the former Punjab Province of British India, in what is now Pakistan.
 Named after Sir Robert Montgomery, it lay in the Bari Doab, or the tract between the Sutlej and the Ravi rivers, extending also across the Ravi into the Rechna Doab, which lies between the Ravi and the Chenab.
 The administrative headquarters was the town of Montgomery, present-day Sahiwal.
 In 1967, the name of Montgomery District was changed to Sahiwal District.

 History

 The population according to the 1901 census of India was 463,586, a decrease of 0.4% in the decade due to emigration to the Chenab Colony.
 The principal crops in the early 20th century were wheat, pulse, cotton and fodder; camels were bred for export.
 The leading industries were cotton, silk and lacquered woodwork, and there were factories for ginning and pressing cotton.
 The district was traversed by the main line of the North-Western Railway, from Lahore to Multan; it is irrigated by the Upper Sutlej inundation canal system and also from the Ravi.

 The Rechna Doab was long home to the pastoral Jats, who had constantly maintained a sturdy independence against the successive rulers of northern India.
 The sites of Kamalia and Harappa contain large mounds of antique bricks and other ruins left by the Indus Valley Civilisation, while many other remains of ancient cities or villages lie scattered along the river bank, or dotted the then-barren stretches of the central waste.
 In 997 CE, Sultan Mahmud Ghaznavi, took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin, In 1005 he conquered the Shahis in Kabul in 1005, and followed it by the conquests of northern Punjab region.
 The Delhi Sultanate and later Mughal Empire ruled the region.
 The Punjab region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of Punjab region.
 After the decline of the Mughal Empire, the Sikh Empire invaded and occupied Sahiwal.
 The pastoral tribes of this barren expanse did not appear to have paid more than a nominal allegiance to the Muslim rulers, and even in the 19th century, when Ranjit Singh extended the Sikh supremacy as far as Multan, the population for the most part remained in a chronic state of rebellion.
 In 1847 British influence was first exercised in the district when an officer was deputed to effect a summary settlement of the land revenue.
 Direct British rule was commenced on the annexation of the Punjab in 1849.